-About the only real defence you have against Orders 26 and 113 (possession proceedings against squatters) is that you have a licence which hasn't
+About the only real defence you have against Orders 26 and 113 (possession proceedings against squatters) is that you have a licence which hasn't ended, or that you are a secure licensee.

 The first problem when your case is heard is convincing the judge that you actually do have a licence.
 To do this you must give evidence, preferably in writing in an affidavit (see EVICTION) showing exactly when, where, how and by whom you were granted your licence.
 Each person can only give evidence of what they themselves witnessed.
 It is important to get as many witnesses as possible to back up your claim.